Corpus iurisprudentiae Romanae

 Ulpianus, On the Edict, Book XI.
 The Prætor says: “Or was in prison, and had made no provision by which he could be sued.”
 Persons of this kind are added with good reason, for it could happen that a party might be imprisoned, and still be present, whether he was placed under restraint, by the authorities, or by private individuals; for it is well settled that a person who is imprisoned can acquire property by use so long as he is not in slavery.
 Restitution will not apply where the party who is in prison has someone to conduct his defence.
 1A person who is in the power of the enemy cannot acquire property for himself by use, nor can he, as long as he is in captivity, complete possession which had begun to run; nor, if he returns under the right of postliminium, can he recover the acquisition of ownership by use.
 2Moreover, Papinianus states that a person should be granted relief who, during captivity, has lost the possession of land or the quasi possession of the usufruct of the same; and he thinks that it is just that the profits received from the usufruct by another, in the meantime, should be restored to the captive on his return.
 3It is evident that those who are under the control of the captive can acquire property by use, through their peculium; and it will be just that under this clause relief should be granted to those who are present; that is to say, to such as are not in captivity, where anything was acquired by another by usucaption when they were not defended.
 But where the time for bringing an action against the captive has elapsed, relief will be granted against the party who brings it.
 4The Prætor next adds: “Or makes no provision by which he could be sued”; and if, while he was doing so, the acquisition by use should be completed, or something else above mentioned should happen, restitution should be granted.
 There is reason in this, for an order of court to place the party in possession of the property is not always sufficient, because sometimes conditions are such that possession of the property of a person who is concealing himself cannot be given; as, for example, where the action is barred by lapse of time, while the party is seeking an advocate, or something else occurs to delay the trial.

 Dig.
 4,6,26Ulpianus libro duodecimo ad edictum.
 Sed et si per praetorem stetit, restitutio indulgebitur.
 1Adversus relegatum restitutionem faciendam ex generali clausula Pomponius ait: sed non et ipsi concedendam, quia potuit procuratorem relinquere: ex causa tamen puto etiam ipsi succurrendum.
 2Ait praetor: ‘aut cum eum invitum in ius vocare non liceret neque defenderetur’. haec clausula ad eos pertinet, quos more maiorum sine fraude in ius vocare non licet, ut consulem praetorem ceterosque, qui imperium potestatemve quam habent. sed nec ad eos pertinet hoc edictum, quos praetor prohibet sine permissu suo vocari, quoniam aditus potuit permittere: patronos puta et parentes.
-3Deinde adicit ‘neque defenderetur’: quod ad omnes supra scriptos pertinet praeterquam ad eum, qui absens quid usucepit: quoniam plene supra de eo cautum est. 4Ait praetor: ‘sive cui per magistratus sine dolo malo ipsius actio exempta esse dicetur’. hoc quo? ut si per dilationes iudicis effectum sit, ut actio eximatur, fiat restitutio. sed et si magistratus copia non fuit, Labeo ait restitutionem faciendam. per magistratus autem factum ita accipiendum est, si ius non dixit: alioquin si causa cognita denegavit actionem, restitutio cessat: et ita Servio videtur. item per magistratus factum videtur, si per gratiam aut sordes magistratus ius non dixerit: et haec pars locum habebit, nec non et superior ‘secumve agendi potestatem non faciat’: nam id egit litigator, ne secum agatur, dum iudicem corrumpit.
+3Deinde adicit ‘neque defenderetur’: quod ad omnes supra scriptos pertinet praeterquam ad eum, qui absens quid usu cepit11Die Großausgabe liest usucepit statt usu cepit.: quoniam plene supra de eo cautum est. 4Ait praetor: ‘sive cui per magistratus sine dolo malo ipsius actio exempta esse dicetur’. hoc quo? ut, si per dilationes iudicis effectum sit, ut actio eximatur, fiat restitutio. sed et si magistratus copia non fuit, Labeo ait restitutionem faciendam. per magistratus autem factum ita accipiendum est, si ius non dixit: alioquin si causa cognita denegavit actionem, restitutio cessat: et ita Servio videtur. item per magistratus factum videtur, si per gratiam aut sordes magistratus ius non dixerit: et haec pars locum habebit, nec non et superior ‘secumve agendi potestatem non faciat’: nam id egit litigator, ne secum agatur, dum iudicem corrumpit.
 5Actio exempta sic erit accipienda, si desiit agere posse.
 6Et adicitur: ‘sine dolo malo ipsius’, videlicet ut, si dolus eius intervenit, ne ei succurratur: ipsis enim delinquentibus praetor non subvenit. proinde si, dum vult apud sequentem praetorem agere, tempus frustratus est, non ei subvenietur. sed et si, dum decreto praetoris non obtemperat, iurisdictionem ei denegaverit, non esse eum restituendum Labeo scribit. idemque si ex alia iusta causa non fuerit ab eo auditus.
 7Si feriae extra ordinem sint indictae, ob res puta prospere gestas vel in honorem principis, et propterea magistratus ius non dixerit, Gaius Cassius nominatim edicebat restituturum se, quia per praetorem videbatur factum: sollemnium enim feriarum rationem haberi non debere, quia prospicere eas potuerit et debuerit actor, ne in eas incidat. quod verius est, et ita Celsus libro secundo digestorum scribit. sed cum feriae tempus eximunt, restitutio dumtaxat ipsorum dierum facienda est, non totius temporis. et ita Iulianus libro quarto digestorum scribit: ait enim rescissionem usucapionis ita faciendam, ut hi dies restituantur, quibus actor agere voluit et interventu feriarum impeditus est. 8Quotiens per absentiam quis non toto tempore aliquem exclusit, ut puta rem tuam possedi uno minus die statuto in usucapionibus tempore, deinde rei publicae causa abesse coepi, restitutio adversus me unius diei facienda est. 9‘Item’, inquit praetor, ‘si qua alia mihi iusta causa videbitur, in integrum restituam.’ haec clausula edicto inserta est necessario: multi enim casus evenire potuerunt, qui deferrent restitutionis auxilium, nec singillatim enumerari potuerunt, ut, quotiens aequitas restitutionem suggerit, ad hanc clausulam erit descendendum. ut puta legatione quis pro civitate functus est: aequissimum est eum restitui, licet rei publicae causa non absit: et saepissime constitutum est adiuvari eum debere, sive habuit procuratorem sive non. idem puto, et si testimonii causa sit evocatus ex qualibet provincia vel in urbem vel ad principem: nam et huic saepissime est rescriptum subveniri. sed et his, qui cognitionis gratia vel appellationis peregrinati sunt, similiter subventum. et generaliter quotienscumque quis ex necessitate, non ex voluntate afuit, dici oportet ei subveniendum.

 Ulpianus, On the Edict, Book XII.
 But where the Prætor is to blame, restitution will be granted.
 1Pomponius says that restitution against a man who has been relegated will be granted under the general terms of the Edict; but it will not be granted to him, because he could have appointed an agent.
 I think, nevertheless, that, where proper cause is shown, he himself would be entitled to relief.
 2The Prætor further says: “Or where it was not lawful for him to be summoned against his will, and no one defended him.”
 This clause has reference to those who, according to the custom of our ancestors, could not with propriety be cited into court; for instance the consul, the Prætor, and others who exercise power or authority; this Edict, however, does not apply to those whom the Prætor forbids to be summoned without his permission (since application to him might have obtained permission), for example, patrons and parents.
 3He next adds: “And no one defended him”; which has reference to all the parties above-mentioned, except to one who, while absent, obtained something by usucaption, because this case has already been fully provided for above.
 4The Prætor also says: “Or where his right of action was held to be lost, through the act of the magistrate, without any fraud on his part.”
 What is the object of this?
 It is that restitution may be granted if a right of action is taken away on account of delays caused by the judge.
 Again, if there is no magistrate at hand, Labeo says that restitution should be granted.
 Where the right of action was “lost through the action of the magistrate”, we must understand that this was done where he refused to permit the case to be filed; but otherwise, where investigation was made, and he declined to permit the action to be brought, restitution does not apply; and this opinion is held by Servius.
 Moreover, the magistrate appears to be to blame if he denied the application through favor to the other party, or through corruption; in which instance this section as well as the former one will be operative, namely: “Or made no provision by which he could be sued”; for the litigant did this when he corrupted the judge to avoid being sued.
 5By the “loss of right of action”, it must be understood that the party was no longer able to bring suit.
 6He also adds, “Without any fraud on his part”, for the reason that if he was guilty of fraud, he should not obtain any relief; as the Prætor does not aid persons who themselves commit offences.
 Consequently, if the party wishes to bring suit before the next Prætor, and the time for doing so before the present one has elapsed, he will not be entitled to relief.
 Also, if he did not obey the order of the Prætor, he will refuse to hear his case; and Labeo says that restitution should not be granted.
 The same rule applies where the case was not heard by him for any other good reason.
 7If any unusual holiday should be appointed, for instance, because of some fortunate event, or in honor of the Emperor, and for this reason the Prætor refused to hear the case, Gaius Cassius expressly stated in an Edict that he would grant restitution, because it was held this must have been done by the Prætor, for the ordinary holidays ought not to be taken into account, as the plaintiff could and should foresee them, so as not to interfere with them; which is the better opinion, and this Celsus also adopts in the Second Book of the Digest.
 But when holidays are responsible for lapse of time, restitution ought only to be granted with reference to the said days, and not on account of the entire time; and this Julianus stated in the Fourth Book of the Digest, for he says that where rescission of usucaption takes place, those days must be restored during which the plaintiff was willing to act, but was prevented by the occurrence of the holidays.
 8Whenever a person by his absence, does not exclude anyone from acting for the entire time; as, for instance, if I had been in possession of your property for less than one day of the term prescribed for acquisition by usucaption, and then I began to be absent in the public service, restitution should be granted against me for only one day.
 9The Prætor also says: “Where any other just cause seems to exist, I will grant complete restitution.”
 This clause is necessarily inserted in the Edict, for many instances may occur which would establish ground for restitution, but which cannot be separately enumerated; so that, as often as justice calls for restitution, resort can be had to this clause.
 For example, if a party is acting as the envoy of a city, it is only just that he should obtain restitution, though he is not absent in the service of the State; and it has been repeatedly established that he is entitled to relief, whether he had an agent, or not.
 I think that the same rule applies where he has been summoned from one province or other to give testimony either in the city, or before the Emperor; for it has very often been stated in rescripts that he should be relieved.
 Moreover, relief should be granted to those who have been in foreign countries on account of some judicial investigation or appeal.
 And, generally speaking, as often as a party is absent from necessity, and not voluntarily, it must be said that he is entitled to relief.